 MGW is a limited liability company established on 8 December 1994.
-The registered address is at Na poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic.
+The registered address is at Na Poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic.
 The main activities of MGW are consultancy in the hydro energy sector and the assembling of hydro technical facilities.
 MGW's activities are predominantly carried out within the Group, in particular in respect of the rehabilitation of the Group's HPPs in Georgia.

-The number of employees of MGW as of 31 March 2022 and 31 December 2021 was 38 and 41, respectively.
+The number of employees of MGW as of 31 March 2023 and 31 December 2022 was 38 and 34, respectively.

-ENERGO-PRO Colombia S.A.S ("EP Colombia")
+ENERGO-PRO Colombia S.A.S. ("EP Colombia")

-EP Colombia with registration number: NIT 901.290.829-1 is a commercial company of the simplified share type established on 5 June 2019 with the registered address of Calle 37B Sur No.28C-01 CA 169 CR Las Brujas, Envigado, Medellín, Antioquia, Colombia.
+EP Colombia with registration number: NIT 901.290.829-1 is a commercial company of the simplified share type established on 5 June 2019 with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia, Colombia.
 The main activities of EP Colombia are consultancy in the hydro energy sector and identification of the new hydropower projects in the country.

-Based on the Shares Purchase Agreement with the Parent company DKHI dated 7 December 2020, the EPas became the unique shareholder of the ENERGO-PRO Colombia S.A.S.
+Based on the Shares Purchase Agreement with the Parent company DKHI dated 7 December 2020, the EPas became the shareholder of the EP Colombia.
 EP Colombia is the parent company in the following entity: